Sigismund of Burgundy: Sigismund's conflict with Bishop Apollinaris

 Sigismund came into conflict with Apollinaris of Valence over the rules regarding marriage.
 The king's treasurer, Stephen, was living in flagrant incest.
 The four bishops of the province ordered him to separate from his companion, but he appealed to Sigismund, who supported his official and exiled the four bishops to Sardinia.
-They refused to yield, and after some time the King relented, and permitted three of them to return to their Sees, with the exception of Apollinaris, whose defiance had made him particularly obnoxious to the King.
+They refused to yield, and after some time the king relented, and permitted three of them to return to their Sees, with the exception of Apollinaris, whose defiance had made him particularly obnoxious to the king.
 He was kept a close prisoner for a year.
-At last the King, stricken with a severe illness, sent the Queen to request Apollinaris go to the court to restore the monarch to health.
+At last the king, stricken with a severe illness, sent the Queen to request Apollinaris go to the court to restore the monarch to health.
 On his refusal, the Queen asked for his cloak to place on the sufferer.
-The request was granted, the King recovered, and Apollinaris was allowed to return to his see.
+The request was granted, the king recovered, and Apollinaris was allowed to return to his see.

 Murder of his son

 According to Gregory of Tours, Sigismund married the daughter of the Ostrogoth King Theodoric.
 They had a son, Sigeric.
 The widowed Sigismund later remarried, and his second wife "maltreated and insulted her stepson".
 When, on a feast day in 517, Sigeric saw his stepmother dressed in his late mother's ceremonial clothes, he called out that she was unworthy to wear them.
 (Under Burgundian law, his mother's clothes should have gone to his sister, Suavegotha.)
 The Queen persuaded Sigismund to deal with his son, alleging that Sigeric planned not only to kill his father and seize the throne, but that he also had designs on his grandfather's kingdom in Italy.
 Sigismund ordered the young man to be taken while drunk and drowned in a well.
-Then, overcome with remorse, Sigismund retreated to the monastery that he had founded.
+Then, overcome with remorse, Sigismund retreated to the monastery that he had founded (perhaps on Île Barbe).